lalbornoz/midipix_build/etc/README.md

-Packages are grouped into *build groups* according to sets of common package variable defaults, such as ``${PKG_CFLAGS_CONFIGURE}, ${PKG_LDFLAGS_CONFIGURE}`` and ``${PKG_CONFIGURE_ARGS}``, and semantic associativity, such as the ``native_runtime`` build group comprising the Midipix runtime components.
+Packages are grouped into *build groups* according to sets of common package variable defaults, such as ``${PKG_CFLAGS_CONFIGURE}, ${PKG_LDFLAGS_CONFIGURE}`` and ``${PKG_CONFIGURE_ARGS}``, and semantic interrelatedness, such as the ``native_runtime`` build group comprising the Midipix runtime components.
 Packages may belong to more than one build group such as when subsumed by a shorthand build group e.g. the ``dev_packages`` build group, as long as the default set of build groups or as overriden on the command line does not entail group membership conflicts.

 Build groups files beneath ``groups/`` named ``[0-9][0-9][0-9].<group name>.group`` contain package variable defaults, the alphabetically sorted list of contained